 The PDP-T core module aims to help you appreciate that the nature of higher education extends beyond discipline or module specific outcomes.
 The specification of broader outcomes of higher education not only help give direction for teachers when planning learning experiences but it also helps to ensure a higher education that remains valuable and relevant to the individual and society.
 In addition to understanding what it is the University wants the learner to learn, it is also critical for a teacher to understand the process of learning and the role various approaches to teaching have upon the quality of learning.
 This would include understanding learning as more than the successful transmission of information from expert to novice.
 Rather, learning is the act of the individual constructing knowledge on the basis of interaction with their environment.

-The PDP-T Core programme for this semester will be from 22-24 February 2017.
+The PDP-T Core programme for this semester will be from 2 to 4 August 2017.

 Click here for the schedule and details on the programme.